Meowkewok/Daedelus/README.md

 - Under $400
 - Heated bed
 ## Additional Info
-There is a detailed log with progress and useful info about this in the JOURNAL.MD file
+Link to Daedelus on the Hack Club Infill site: https://infill.hackclub.com/printers/daedelus/ There is a detailed log with progress and useful info about this in the JOURNAL.MD file
 Link to BOM- https://docs.google.com/spreadsheets/d/1hZlX8M_wxNlEcmAArnw9ARre6T5sTla1MoFUZHyh3DU/edit?usp=sharing
 Link to CAD: https://a360.co/3XCGgpZ